 In one corner there are the “bond vigilantes,” who contend that a sell‑off in sovereign bonds is imminent.
-They believe this for two main reasons: first, because they feel simple supply/demand laws dictate that the price of government bonds must fall precipitously for interest rate risk to clear and second, because they think that fears over default risk will prompt bond investors to demand a much higher risk premium to finance profligate governments.
+They believe this for two main reasons: first, because they feel simple supply/demand laws dictate that the price of government bonds must fall precipitously for duration risk to clear and second, because they think that fears over default risk will prompt bond investors to demand a much higher risk premium to finance profligate governments.

 In the other (extreme) corner, there are the advocates of Modern Monetary Theory (MMT), who argue that central banks can simply print money to fund government fiscal deficits in order to keep the economy operating at full capacity.

 Fiscal Expansions Need Not Cause Bond Market Disruption

 Let’s first look at the bond vigilantes’ arguments.
 In any closed economic system (and the world is a closed economic system), by definition, one person must be willing to borrow for another person to be able to save.
 Accordingly, the net savings of the private sector must equal the net dissavings of the public sector.
 When economic uncertainty rises (as it does when the world is hit by a pandemic), nobody wants to invest (i.e., borrow) because they are too uncertain about the future.
 Rather, everyone wants to save so that they can withstand what might be coming.
 In response, supply/demand dynamics cause interest rates to fall to reduce the attractiveness of savings and bring forward investments.